echostorm/extension/README.md

 A toolbar for rating content
 </li>
 <li>
 A GiveMeCredit widget.
-You simple paste your link somewhere (i.e. http://gmc@0481f1010a5b0147e764aa59741ef923396322e.com).
+You simply paste your link somewhere (i.e. http://gmc@0481f1010a5b0147e764aa59741ef923396322e.com).
 This is converted into a widget by the extension and allows you to receive credits.
 </li>
 <li>
 A profile-based trust network